 Not that plenty of people aren’t out there buying.
 Several note the big push came this fall as the deadline for dust control implementation got closer.
 However, White says he believes a lot of those were people who primarily work outside.

 As for what comes next, there are several possibilities.
 An option to working dry, especially with cutting and grinding, is doing the work wet, which cuts airborne dust significantly.
 Heidi Barker, director of marketing with Runyon Surface Prep Rental and Supply in Carmel, Indiana, says she’s seeing more companies turn to systems that use water.

 “We have quite a few guys who have gone wet, just as a personal preference,” she says.
 “They don’t need a vacuum when they’re doing their wet steps, although then it becomes a matter of slurry management.”

 Superabrasive’s Angelova says she’s observed more contractors switching to wet grinding.
 However, that might not be the best answer for every job, either.

 “It may not be appropriate,” says Diamatic’s Branum.
-“Most guys prefer to use soft-cut saws with vacuums attached, which is fine, but it doesn’t fall under the Table 1 rule, and that may not change anytime soon.”
+“Most guys prefer to use soft-cut saws with vacuums attached, which is fine.
+However. it doesn’t fall under the Table 1 rule, and that may not change anytime soon.”

-The good news is that over the years manufacturers have continued to improve wet systems to reduce the amount of water needed which creates less slurry, says Husqvarna’s Michaels.
+The good news is that over the years manufacturers have continued to improve wet systems.
+These systems aim to reduce the amount of water needed which creates less slurry, says Husqvarna’s Michaels.